California Overtime Wage Calculator

 Administrative Exemption

-1. An employee or someone who assists a proprietor or an employee who is employed in an executive or administrative capacity.
-2. Who is under only general supervision, works along specialized or technical lines requiring training, experience or knowledge.
-3. A worker who performs office or non-manual work.
-4.When earning more than two-times the state’s minimum wage.
+1. An employee or someone who assists a proprietor, or an employee who is employed in an executive or administrative capacity.
+2. An individual who is under only general supervision and works along specialized or technical lines that requires training, experience, or knowledge.
+3. A worker who performs office or nonmanual work.
+4. One who earns more than two-times the state’s minimum wage.

 Executive Exemption

-1. An individual whose monthly earnings are not higher by (2) times the state minimum wage for full-time employment.
+1. An individual whose monthly earnings are not higher by two times the state minimum wage for full-time employment.
 2. A person who regularly and customarily uses independent and discretionary judgment.
-3. An employee that routinely directs the work of two or more employees/workers.
+3. An employee who routinely directs the work of two or more employees/workers.
 4. Responsibilities and duties involving the management of the organization or customarily recognized department or subdivisions in which the employee is employed through.
 5. A person of authority to hire or fire other employees.
 6. Primarily classified to engage in duties that qualify as exemption.